Workshop on “The Evolving Role of Political Institutions in the Arab World”

 September 2018 in Rabat + January 2019 in Tunis

-APSA welcomes applications from early-career scholars who would like to participate in the 2018 MENA Workshops.
-This two-part program is a unique opportunity to network with colleagues from across the MENA region and develop current research related to political institutions in the Arab region and the changing state-society dynamics engendered by the Arab Uprisings post-2010.
+This two-part program will support early-career Arab scholars in networking with colleagues from across the MENA region and revising research related to political institutions in the Arab region and the changing state-society dynamics engendered by the Arab Uprisings post-2010.

 Workshop Theme: “The Evolving Role of Political Institutions in the Arab World”